trougnouf/dtMediaWiki/README.md

 ## Usage

-- Login to Wikimedia Commons by setting your "Wikimedia username" and "Wikimedia password" in _darktable preferences > lua options_ then restarting darktable.
+- Login to Wikimedia Commons by setting your "Wikimedia username" and "Wikimedia password" in _[darktable preferences](https://www.darktable.org/usermanual/en/preferences_chapter.html) > lua options_ then restarting darktable.
   - This will add the "Wikimedia Commons" entry into target storage.
-- Ensure your image contains the following metadata:
+- Ensure your image contains the following [metadata](https://www.darktable.org/usermanual/en/metadata_editor.html) and [tags](https://www.darktable.org/usermanual/en/tagging.html):
   - **title** and/or **description** – The default output filename is `title (filename) description.ext` or `title (filename).ext` depending on what is available
   - **rights** – Use something compatible with the [`{{self}}`](https://commons.wikimedia.org/wiki/Template:Self) template, some options are [`cc-by-sa-4.0`](https://commons.wikimedia.org/wiki/Template:Cc-by-sa-4.0), [`cc-by-4.0`](https://commons.wikimedia.org/wiki/Template:Cc-by-4.0), [`GFDL`](https://commons.wikimedia.org/wiki/Template:GFDL), see [Commons:Copyright tags](https://commons.wikimedia.org/wiki/Commons:Copyright_tags)
   - **tags** – Categories and templates.
 Any tag that matches `Category:something` will be added as `[[Category:something]]` (no need to include the brackets), likewise any template matching `{{something}}` will be added as-is.